-- 1 Follow the instructions for installing a simple wireless network on page 10. - 2 Configure the LAN ID.
-For help, see "Configuring the Spanning Tree Parameters" on page 105. - 3 Configure one of the master radio service sets in the designated bridge on the secondary LAN to communicate with the end device radios.

-- 4 (802.11g and 802.11b) Configure the station radio in the designated bridge to communicate with one of the master radio service sets in the point-to-point bridge on the primary LAN: - a From the main menu, click the link corresponding to the station radio.
+- 1 Follow the instructions for installing a simple wireless network on page 9. - 2 Configure the LAN ID.
+For help, see "Configuring the Spanning Tree Parameters" on page 91. - 3 Configure one of the master radio service sets in the designated bridge on the secondary LAN to communicate with the end device radios. - 4 Configure the station radio in the designated bridge to communicate with one of the master radio service sets in the point-to-point bridge on the primary LAN. - a In the Navigation Menu, click the link corresponding to the station radio.
 The radio screen appears.

 - b In the Primary service set Node Type field, choose Station. - c In the Primary service set SSID (Network Name) field, type the SSID that matches the SSID of the root access point radio service set (Step 1).
-In this example, the SSID is Manufacturing. - d Click Submit Changes. - 5 Configure the spanning tree settings for the designated bridge: - a From the main menu, click Spanning Tree Settings.
+In this example, the SSID is Manufacturing. - d Click Submit Changes.
+The screen updates. - 5 Configure the spanning tree settings for the designated bridge: - a In the Navigation Menu, click Spanning Tree Settings.
 The Spanning Tree Settings screen appears.